 I have seen this book recommended for years by Silicon Valley moguls.
-Andy Grove was the CEO of Intel for years, at the most succesful time of the company, and he has been writing this book at the time.
+Andy Grove wrote this book as he was the CEO of Intel at the most successful time of the company.

 The book is holding a lot of substance, even if I disliked some of the lack of humanism.

 Especially two points:

 - that you should motivate your workforce by making them compete amongst each other (there is such an example where they give a score to cleaning teams, so that they start trying to beat each others’ score).
 This feels manipulative.